Here’s a heads up on outsourcing testing in a DevOps world.

 Over the years, quality assurance has been associated with different implications including certifications and functionalities.
 Today, quality assurance is all about people or customers and their personal experience with a product or solution.
-This makes sense when we view the world from the perspective of IoT and digital transformation, where personal experiences define a brand’s efficacy.
+This makes sense when we view the world from the perspective of Internet of Things and digital transformation, where personal experiences define a brand’s efficacy.
 QA organizations, therefore, are evolving to include social and psychological impacts to value delivery.
 Value delivery includes cost, and time saved where QA plays a pivotal role in a project from its requirement stage to ensure that non-productive time spent in the last phase for testing is eliminated.

 In its new avatar, QA is instrumental in developing and launching a successful project.
 QA is built into all aspects of a project and instrumental in process improvement as well as defect management in agile testing, security testing, accessibility testing, performance testing, and user acceptance testing.
 In an agile environment, the mantra is “test early and test often”.

 QA is an integral part of a project, from reviewing user stories with business analysts, as they are created to ensuring that they meet the ‘testable’ criteria.
 They create test cases well before the start of a sprint to facilitate a test-driven development (TDD).
 They will work side-by-side with developers and will be responsible for the entire deployment of the quality assurance environment.

 With QA playing such a pivotal role in a project, the question which often arises is, ‘How would offshoring QA work?
 Will it be beneficial?
 And, what does it actually involve?’

 Most companies that have their in-house or software development arms, will have a testing team in place.
 QA cannot be confused with this team.
 In the new world, quality assurance requires skills and experience which can only be met by seasoned QA professionals whose job is to focus on delivering best-in-class solutions.